-- (A) Pai Gow Poker-A poker game played with a single deck of fifty-two (52) cards plus one (1) joker in which a player must assemble a two (2)-card hand and a five (5)-card hand from seven (7) cards dealt.
-The player is paid based upon the strength of both hands versus the dealer's two (2) hands; - (B) Payout-Winnings earned on a wager; - (C) Person-Any individual, corporation, partnership, limited partnership, joint venture, limited liability corporation or unincorporated association; - (D) Petitioner-An applicant, licensee or excluded person who requests a hearing upon issuance of a Notice of Commission Action; - (E) Poker-A card game played by a maximum of ten (10) players who are dealt cards by a nonplayer dealer.
-The object of the game is for each player to bet the superiority of his/her own hand and win the other players' bets by either making a bet no other player is willing to match, or proving to hold the most valuable cards after all the betting is over; - (F) Political contribution-The making of any gift of any kind or paying or giving money or any other thing of value to- - 1.
+- (A) Payout-Winnings earned on a wager; - (B) Person-Any individual, corporation, partnership, limited partnership, joint venture, limited liability corporation or unincorporated association; - (C) Petitioner-An applicant, licensee or excluded person who requests a hearing upon issuance of a Notice of Commission Action; - (D) Pit or pit area-An area that is completely enclosed or encircled by gaming tables and into which access is restricted to specific casino employees and officials whose job descriptions authorize them being within the enclosed area; - (E) Poker-Approved gambling games which are played in a poker room and use poker cards dealt by a nonplaying dealer in which a maximum of eleven (11) players wager on the superiority of their individual hands against the hands of the other players. - (F) Political contribution-The making of any gift of any kind or paying or giving money or any other thing of value to- - 1.
 Any candidate or nominee for any public office in Missouri; - 2.
 Any public official; or - 3.
 Any fund-raising committee or other fund-raising entity, whether located in Missouri or elsewhere, that gives, lends or otherwise provides funds to meet the expenses of any candidate for public office or public official; - (G) Progressive controller-The hardware and software that controls all communications among the machines within a progressive electronic gaming device link and its associated progressive meter; - (H) Progressive jackpot-A value determined by a holder of a Class A license and arrived at by income of an independent, local or interlinked electronic gaming device.
 This value shall be clearly displayed above the interlinked electronic gaming device and metered incrementally by a progressive controller.
 A progressive machine must prominently display a manufacturer-supplied glass indicating either that a progressive jackpot is to be paid or indicating the current amount of the jackpot; and